-Scholz's Africa visit: desire to strengthen economic ties – DW – 10/31/2023
+Scholz's Africa visit: Desire to strengthen economic ties – DW – 10/31/2023

 In Ghana, West Africa's second largest economy, Chancellor Scholz's discussions with Ghana's President Nana Akufo Addo focused on expanding economic relations in the fields of energy, agriculture and digitalization.

-Germany's exports to Ghana in 2022 stood at 314.77 million dollars.
+Germany's exports to Ghana in 2022 stood at $314.77 million.
 Experts believe there is a potential for an increase in terms of trade volumes between the two countries in the coming years.

 Some analysts consider Germany the leading supporter of the African Union and its activities.
 One reason for that is the work of the German Agency for International Cooperation (GIZ), which has several economic programs in place across the African continent.